 • Which strategy do I prefer?
 Is capital preservation or maximizing potential return more important?
 How much risk am I willing to take?

-• Which sector do I want to invest in (real estate, farmland, healthcare, tech companies, wine industry, etc.)?
+• Which sector do I want to invest in (tech companies, farmland, healthcare, renewable energy, education, wine industry, etc.)?

 • Is it important that it’s an ESG fund?